Keller Corner: Weekly updates, COVID-19 info

 The Keller Facebook page is https://www.facebook.com/kellerarmycommunityhospital.

-It also focuses on preventing hearing loss and why hearing health is a vital element of maintaining total force readiness.
+The “Day of Unity” soon evolved into a week, and in October 1987, the first National Domestic Violence Awareness Month was observed.

-According to the National Institute on Deafness and Other Communication Disorders, more than 36 million American adults have some degree of hearing loss and over half of them are younger than age 65.
-Hearing loss from noise is permanent, but preventable by taking action.
+It is important to raise awareness, because “every nine seconds, a woman in the U.S. is beaten or assaulted by a current or ex-significant other” and this is unacceptable.

-Every Monday — throughout October — Keller Army Community Hospital will provide information, on our Facebook page, to make you aware of hearing loss issues and how to protect and/or prevent hearing loss.
+Every Saturday throughout October, Keller Army Community Hospital will provide information — on the Keller Facebook page — to raise awareness.

 KACH establishes parking lot check-in initiative